benwr/ankdown/README.md

 **NOTE** This program requires _Python 3_, along with the packages in requirements.txt

+## Installing

+Ankdown can be installed by doing `pip3 install ankdown`.

+## Writing Cards

-Write a card in the following format:
+Cards are written in the following format:

 ```markdown
 Expected Value of $f(x)$